Indonesian survivors desperate to flee disaster zone as death toll climbs

 Dozens of people were reported to be trapped in the rubble of several hotels and a mall in the small city of Palu, 1,500 km (930 miles) northeast of Jakarta.
 Hundreds more were feared buried in landslides that engulfed villages.

-Of particular concern is Donggala, a region of 300,000 people north of Palu and close to the epicentre of the quake, and two other districts, where communication had been cut off.
+Of particular concern is Donggala, a region of 300,000 people north of Palu and close to the epicenter of the quake, and two other districts, where communication had been cut off.

 The four districts have a combined population of about 1.4 million.